zacheri04/TakeCtrl/README.md

 ## About

-TakeCtrl is a simple Mac utility app that allows bypassing of the default system-wide Control + Left Click behavior.
-It's useful for games like Minecraft where you may want to sprint (with the Control key pressed) while still being able to left click.
+TakeCtrl is a lightweight Mac menu bar app that allows bypassing of the default system-wide Control + Left Click behavior.
+It's useful for games like Minecraft where you may want to sprint (with the Control key pressed) while left clicking.

 Take Control of your Control key with TakeCtrl.

 ## Download

-Coming soon.
+Releases can be found [here](https://github.com/zacheri04/TakeCtrl/releases).